tum-ei-eda/transform_allocs_static/README.md

 - C++11 or newer.

 # Who's who?
-_/python_ : Python scripts to run and analyze data cought from the hooks running in a specific mode.
-Read more inside.
+_/python_ : Python scripts to run and analyze data cought from the hooks running in a specific mode. **Read more inside**.

-_/C_ : _.cc_ and _.h_ to include to enable custom malloc(), free() hooks on newlib.
-Read more inside.
+_/C_ : _.cc_ and _.h_ to include to enable custom malloc(), free() hooks on the C Library. **Read more inside**.

+# Getting started
+To start using the scripts, clone the repo.
+Add the correpondant .cc files (if using CMAKE to your makefile) to compile the targeted main.cpp.